 The main function of rhizomes is to store food for the plant to survive harsh weather conditions.
 These save all the nutrients from proteins to carbohydrates to other minerals.

-Another primary function that rhizomes perform is to utilize the stored nutrients and provide them to the plant during reproduction through vegetative propagation to ensure plants’ growth during winters.
+Another primary function that rhizomes perform is to utilize the stored nutrients and provide them to the plant during reproduction through vegetative propagation to ensure plants’ growth during winter.
 Watch the video below to learn how to grow a plant, such as bamboo, with a rhizome transplant.

 Source of food

 Besides providing energy to the plants through stored food, the rhizomes are a food source for humans, such as ginger and turmeric, as spice or seasoning enhances the taste.

 According to the research on the rhizome structure and functions, the rhizomes’ apical parts tend to keep the energy stored for plant growth even during low temperatures.
 Thus, the rhizome’s rapid growth and metabolic functioning lead to plant growth even in winter, and therefore, perennial plants have more life spans by preserved vegetative underground meristems.

 As mentioned, many plants develop rhizomes, they can be classified based on their stem system.
 There are three basic types: (1) underground, (2) above-ground, and (3) multi-layered rhizomes.